 Here’s a way to add a touch of class to your home office.
 Turn a wooden grommet for those computer cords that are always getting in the way.
 Some of my computer desks used to look like I was growing tentacles.
 There are so many cords going everywhere.
 Drilling a hole in the desk gives you more direct access but the hole doesn’t look good.
-Well a wooden grommet is the answer.
+Well, a wooden grommet is an answer.

 You determine the size of the hole and how much of the grommet will show.
 There is some measuring involved but really this is an easy face plate project.

 What is a grommet?

 It is a circle with a flange that fits into a hole in the wall so that you can route those cords easily from the back of your computer to the top of your desk.
 The face of the grommet is what you see in the image and it lies on the surface of your desk.
 Plastic grommets are available but they are big and black and look cheap.

 Wooden grommets can be made from smaller pieces of wood in your shop and designed to fit the number of cords you have and the size of the hole you have made.
 A grommet has both an inside diameter and an outside diameter.
 The flange fits into the hole you have put in the wall or desk and this is the outside diameter.
 The plugs on the cords have to fit through the grommet and this is your inside diameter.
 If you want a thickness of 1/8” on the flange then the difference between inside and outside diameters will be 1/4″.

 This project could be done between centers if needed.
 A multiple jaw chuck will make the job easier as you can see in the images.
 A nice hardwood such as birch would give you a very good face surface and take a nice finish as well.
 Softwoods would not look as good since you are cutting the end grain for the exposed portion of the grommet.
 End grain is difficult to sand smooth on softwood.

 For another project that gives you step by step images on turning rings, check out my project on shawl pins.